 A child with performance anxiety might be afraid that he or she is not able to meet the expectations of their social environment, resulting in procrastination and avoiding difficult situations.
-However, this anxiety can also lead to a child that wants to do his or her very best.
-For example; they show excessive studying behaviour, but still don’t have the confidence of passing the exam.
-During the exam they can experience panic feelings which can lead to a black-out.
+However, this anxiety can also lead to a child wanting to do his or her very best.
+For example: they show excessive studying behaviour, but still don’t have the confidence of passing the exam.
+During the exam they can experience feelings of panic which can lead to a black-out.

 Performance anxiety does not only involve thoughts about their own capability, but also thoughts about expectations, either set by themselves or by their environment.
-When these expectations seems to be too high, the child might get the feeling that he or she is unable to meet these expectations and in their opinion fails.
+When these expectations seem to be too high, the child might get the feeling that he or she is unable to meet these expectations and in his or her opinion, fails.

 In the sessions we will search for the irrational thoughts that are responsible for the performance anxiety in order to change these into positive thoughts to improve personal wellbeing.

-When you often feel anxious in situations which are not really anxious, it can seriously interfere with daily life functioning.
-Anxiety is a natural response of your body and mind on a threatening situation.
-When the anxiety is rational, for example when confronting dangerous animals, experiencing natural disasters or approaching a fast driving car, it is a useful reaction which prepares your body to react fast.
+When you often feel anxious in situations which are not really dangerous, it can seriously interfere with daily life functioning.
+Anxiety is a natural response of your body and mind to a threatening situation.
+When the anxiety is rational, for example when confronting dangerous animals, experiencing natural disasters or a fast approaching car, it is a useful reaction which prepares your body to react fast.

-When someone suffers from irrational anxieties this person is anxious for a situation or an object that doesn’t cause any distress in people who don’t suffer from anxiety.
-When these thoughts lead to either avoiding or escaping certain circumstances, objects or lead to specific compulsive behaviour in order to create a sense of safety, it’s time for action!
+When someone suffers from irrational anxieties, this person is scared of a situation or an object that doesn’t cause any distress in people who don’t suffer from anxiety.
+When these thoughts lead to either avoiding or escaping certain circumstances or objects, or lead to specific compulsive behaviour in order to create a sense of safety, it’s time for action!

 Sometimes anxiety is accompanied by hyperventilation and panic attacks when you are afraid that you will be confronted with the object or situation you are afraid of, i.e.: dogs, spiders, planes, small spaces and heights.
-These kind of anxieties can interfere extremely with daily life functioning due to avoiding behaviour.
+These kind of anxieties can interfere extremely with daily life functioning due to avoidance behaviours.
 But, the good news is: also these anxieties can be overcome!